lexus2k/avrsim/README.md

  * emu/mcu      - cpu specific files (reworked avr files)
  * emu/modules  - Modules to connect to your mcu configuration: display, buttons
  * emu/utils    - Some headers with avrlib specific functions
+ * boards       - contains hardware board description in C++ for each project
+ * projects     - contains original project sources
+ * projects/libraries - contains libraries used by the projects

 4. Usage

  SDL2 is required to be installed in the system, you're working in.

- To run demo (arkanoid breakout game is used as example):
+ To run demo (arkanoid breakout game is used as default example):

  * make run

  If you want to place your project: